 Here are some of Pi Hole’s awesome features/advantages:

 - Free!!!
 All you need is a device to run Pi-Hole on – Raspberry Pi, Linux Machine, or Docker.

 - Over 100,000 ad-serving domains blocked.
 You can expand this using server freely available user-created lists.
 My setup blocks over 1,000,000 domains.

 - Blocks ads on any device, including those Smart TVs and other devices that do not allow you to make any modifications.

 - Reduces bandwidth and improves overall network performance.
 As you can see from the above picture.
 Over 50% of the ad requests were blocked before they are downloaded.

 - Provides an awesome dashboard to monitor various stats on ad blocking.
 Pi-Hole has a built-in web server that provides an easy to use Web UI for administration.

 Pi Hole can be installed on any Linux compatible system or Raspberry Pi.
 If you do not use Linux, don’t worry, Pi Hole setup on Raspberry Pi is quite easy and I will walk you through it step by step.
 Pi Hole can also be installed on Docker.
 In this guide, I am going to show you how to install Pi Hole on Raspberry Pi 3.
 These instructions should also work on any other model of Raspberry Pi, including the Zero.
-In the future, I will update this Pi Hole tutorial to include setup instructions for Linux and Docker.
+In the future, I will update this Pi Hole tutorial to include setup instructions for Linux.